mollerhoj/Scandinavian-ULMFiT/README.md

 This repository contains the weights for the embedding layer of a UMLFiT language model that can be used as the first step in fine-tuning any Natural Language Processing task.

-The weights were trained on 90% of all text in the Danish Wikipedia as per 3. july 2018.
+The weights were trained on 90% of all text in the Danish Wikipedia as per 3.
+July 2018.
 The remaining 10% was used for validation.

 We achieve a perplexity of 30.9 on the validation data.